 Addiction is defined as a chronic relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
 It is considered a brain disease because drugs change the brain – they change it’s structure and how it works.
 These brain changes can be long lasting, and can lead to the harmful behaviors seen in people who abuse drugs.

-They are stating outright that the reason addiction is considered a disease is because of the brain changes evidenced by the brain scans they show us, and that these changes cause the behavior known as addiction, which they characterize as “compulsive drug seeking and use”.
-There are two ways in which this case for the disease model falls apart:
+The NIDA is stating outright that the reason addiction is considered a disease is because of the brain changes evidenced by the brain scans they show us, and that these changes cause the behavior known as addiction, which they characterize as “compulsive drug seeking and use”.
+There are three major ways in which this case for the disease model falls apart:

 - the changes in the brain which they show us are not abnormal at all